Maximón: Origin

 The worship of Maximón is believed to have begun at the time of the Spanish conquest of the Maya.
 The designation of Maximón as a saint is the result of religious syncretism.

-The modern character of Maximón is thought by analysts to be a blend of several historical, biblical, and Mayan mythological figures.
+The modern character of Maximón is thought by analysts to be a blend of several historical, biblical, and Maya mythological figures.
 These include Pedro de Alvarado, Judas Iscariot, Saint Peter, and Mam.

 Maximón's appearance varies greatly by location.
-While he's popularly depicted as a man in a suit and hat, this isn't a constant.
+While he is popularly depicted as a man in a suit and hat, this is not a constant.
 In Santiago Atitlán, he wears colorful garlands and scarves, while in Zunil, he wears sunglasses and a bandana.

 Mythology

 Maximón is said to represent both light and dark, and to be a trickster.
 He is both a womanizer and a protector of couples.

 According to some legends, Maximón was an elder who reincarnated to protect his people.
 During the Spanish Conquest, an elder named Ri Laj Mam, upset by the evils of the Spaniards, encouraged his people to start a rebellion.
 He was eventually executed, but returned to life in the form of a judge named Don Ximon, who fought to give land back to the native people of Guatemala.

 Another legend states that Maximón was hired by traveling fishermen to protect the virtue of their wives.
 Instead, Maximón disguised himself and slept with all of them.

 In Santiago Atitlán, an alternative tale says that Maximón was never a man, but a wooden figure created by shamans to defend the village from witches.
 However, Maximón used trickery to harm the people of the village, so the shamans twisted his head around and broke his legs to stop him.
 He then did his job properly and protected the people of the town from evil.